 Non-EU citizens

 Nationals from third countries need a visa to live and work remotely from France for longer than 90 days in a 180 day period.
-Some non-EU nationals might even need a visa for entering and staying within 90 days.
+Some non-EU nationals might even need a visa to enter and stay within 90 days.

 As a non-EU citizen, there aren’t many visa options you can apply for as a remote worker in France.
 For a regular work visa, you need to have a job at a French or American company with a branch in France.